slang03/nd4j/getstarted.md

 ## <a id="javacpp">JavaCPP</a>

 [JavaCPP](https://github.com/bytedeco/javacpp) provides efficient access to native C++ inside Java.
-Git clone and install when using version above 0.7.2.

 ## <a id="blas">BLAS</a>

 BLAS is used as a backend for libnd4j computations.
-You can choose between ATLAS, MKL, or [OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide).
+You can choose between [MKL](https://software.intel.com/en-us/mkl), or [OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide).
 Note, if you use OpenBLAS check fortran requirements and make sure to configure for the number of cores on your machine.

 ## <a id="ide">Integrated Development Environment: IntelliJ</a>